jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="service"></a>
 ###Bluemix and the Delivery Pipeline service

 The Build & Deploy feature uses the IBM Delivery Pipeline for Bluemix (the Delivery Pipeline service).
 To make the most of Pipeline's integration with Bluemix, add the service to your targeted Bluemix spaces.
 For more information about the service, [see Getting started with IBM Continuous Delivery Pipeline for Bluemix][2].
-For information about possible charges to your account, [see the Bluemix pricing overview][4].
+For information about possible charges to your account, [see the Bluemix Pricing page][4].

 <a name="logs"></a>
 ###Logging